stinger222/angular-task-tracker/README.md

   - conditional rendering depending on url
   - router links

 - And JUST TON of theoretical info from endless(or not so) articles and videos

+# If you (for some reason) wanna start this shit locally:
+1. just copy this repository
+2. run "npm i" to install app dependencies
+3. run "ng serve -o" to run project on http://localhost:4200
+4. run "npm run server" to start mock backend (db.json file)